jss367/blog/_posts/2017-6-21-tensorflow-gpu-cuda.md

+#### Verify that there aren't conflicting drivers (Linux only)

+verify you have cuda-enabled GPU:

+You should see something saying "NVIDIA" when you do:

+`lspci | grep -i nvidia`

+But you shouldn't see anything from:

+`lsmod | grep nouveau`

+If you do, you'll need to remove it

 ## See where you are

 Sometimes you'll get stuck somewhere in the middle, unsure of what actually installed correctly.
 You don't want to start from the beginning because you don't want to have multiple versions conflicting, but you don't know what you need to do next.
 That's why I want to start this off with some ways for you to figure out exactly where you are in the process first.